BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 Finally, we are ready to deploy to Kubernetes!

-This discussion assumes that you have a your `kubectl` command-line client configured and pointing to the correct Kubernetes cluster.
+This discussion assumes that you have a your `kubectl` command-line client configured and pointing to the correct Kubernetes cluster (e.g. a Microk8s cluster).

 Verify that kubectl is correctly configured: for Microk8s running this command should give you an output similar to this